On the spectrum of an operator associated with least-squares finite elements for linear elasticity

 As discussed in~\cite{FB_LE,FB_eig}, problem~\eqref{eq:variationa_form_eig} has the following non symmetric structure

 where the operators are associated to the bilinear forms as follows

-and where $x$ and $y$ are associated to $\underline{\bm{\sigma}}$ and $\textbf{u}$, respectively, in an abstract setting.
-Comparing to the case of the Laplacian considered in~\cite{FB_eig}, we can see that the operators $B^\top$ and $-D$ are different from each other, being related to the bilinear forms $-(\mathbf{\mathcal{A}}\underline{\boldsymbol{\tau}}, \underline{\boldsymbol{\epsilon}}(\textbf{u}))$ and $(\textbf{u},\textbf{div}\underline{\boldsymbol{\tau}})$.
+such that $x$ and $y$ are associated to $\underline{\bm{\sigma}}$ and $\textbf{u}$, respectively, in an abstract setting.
+Compared to the Laplacian case in~\cite{FB_eig}, we can see that the operators $B^\top$ and $-D$ are different from each other, being related to the bilinear forms $-(\mathbf{\mathcal{A}}\underline{\boldsymbol{\tau}}, \underline{\boldsymbol{\epsilon}}(\textbf{u}))$ and $(\textbf{u},\textbf{div}\underline{\boldsymbol{\tau}})$.
 In particular, it is not possible to show that~\eqref{eq:matrix_structure} corresponds to a symmetric problem.
-Thus, we might expect complex non-real eigenvalues among the approximation of the solutions of~\eqref{eq:variationa_form_eig} even if the eigenvalues of the continuous problem are real.
+Thus, we might expect complex eigenvalues among the approximation of the solutions of~\eqref{eq:variationa_form_eig} even if the eigenvalues of the continuous problem are real.
 This is different from the structure of the FOSLS of the Poisson equation in~\cite{FB_eig} which corresponds to a symmetric problem when applying the integration by part to the bilinear form associated to $-D$ (see~\cite[Sec.\ 2.1]{FB_eig}).